 What is celeriac?

-The knobbly root of the celery plant is nutritious and delicious, with a subtle nutty flavour and a less dense texture than potatoes.
+This knobbly root from the celery plant family is nutritious and delicious, with a subtle nutty flavour and a less dense texture than potatoes.
 Widely used in mainland Europe, it is often neglected here but this unusual vegetable is worth discovering.

 Celeriac, sometimes called celery root, is traditionally served with game and dark meats, but is also great in vegetarian bakes or with lighter meats in sauce.